PKBeam/RiffExt/README.md

 This is a program to extract RIFF data from files.

-Although originally made to rip audio from Baldur's Gate 3 game archives (`.pak` with header `LSPK`), this should work for any file that doesn't compress or encrypt the RIFF headers.
+Although originally made to rip audio from Baldur's Gate 3, this should work for any file that doesn't do anything too weird to the RIFF headers.

 Output files have the `.wem` extension.